mobilestack-xyz/mobilestack-runtime/docs/syncing-forks.md

 repo, used squash and merge instead of merge commit, etc.), you can rewrite git commit history to clean bad merges.

-> 🚨 This involves force pushes so be
+> 🚨 This involves force pushes so be extra careful when doing this.
+Only
+> attempt to do this if the sync is the latest commit and there are no new
-> careful when doing this.
-Get help from the engineering team if you're unsure of
+> additional commits on top of it.
+Get help from the engineering team if you're
-> this. 🚨
+> unsure of any of this. 🚨

 ### Reset local main to backup main